thepolarchimps/king-of-caravans/README.md

-# King of Caravans · Next.js Site
+# King Of Caravans · Next.js Site

-This project packages the Webflow design into a reusable Next.js app for the King of Caravans collective.
+This project packages the Webflow design into a reusable Next.js app for the King Of Caravans collective.
 It keeps the custom `printf` typography, IcoMoon iconography, and the alternating release showcase pattern while adding routing for home, releases, and connect pages.

 ## Getting started